 Lugging a backpack filled with homework and heavy textbooks will also become a thing of the past.
 Learning materials, homework assignments, class calendars and important announcements for students and parents will all be accessed electronically through the Cloud.
 Learning will no longer be confined largely to a classroom environment.
 Information will be available around the clock, which will give students with access to an Internet connection and a smartphone or tablet the freedom to study, research and complete assignments whenever and wherever they choose.

-Young people today have been exposed to digital technology throughout their lives, so AR playing a major role in their education is a logical extension of skills already acquired.
+Young people today have been exposed to digital technology throughout their lives, so AR in education playing a major role is a logical extension of skills already acquired.
 Expect to see educators using Augmented Reality more and more frequently in the months to come as the technology continues to evolve, more apps become available and the cost of needed hardware becomes more widely affordable.
 Augmented Reality in the classroom is definitely here to stay.

 32 Augmented Reality Apps for the Classroom